objectbox/objectbox-java/objectbox-java/src/main/java/io/objectbox/flatbuffers/README.md

 This is a copy of the [FlatBuffers](https://github.com/google/flatbuffers) for Java source code in a custom package to avoid conflicts with FlatBuffers generated Java code from users of this library.

-Current version: see `Constants.java`.
+Current version: `2.0.8` (Note: version in `Constants.java` may be lower).

 Copy a different version using the script in `scripts\update-flatbuffers.sh`.
-It expects FlatBuffers source files in the `../flatbuffers` directory (e.g. check out the desired FlatBuffers tag from https://github.com/google/flatbuffers next to this repo).
+It expects FlatBuffers source files in the `../flatbuffers` directory (e.g. check out the desired FlatBuffers tag from https://github.com/objectbox/flatbuffers next to this repo).
 The Java library is expected in `objectbox-java`, e.g. run the script from the root of this repo.

 ## Licensing